CSCfi/csc-user-guide/CONTRIBUTING.md

 The GitHub web interface gives a preview (also while editing) but it does not render all syntax used in mkdocs correctly.
 A full preview for ongoing work is available for all branches: https://csc-guide-preview.rahtiapp.fi/origin/ Note, currently absolute internal links don't work in the preview, but work on docs.csc.fi.
+For more details, see the [FAQ](FAQ.md#how-can-i-preview-my-edits).

 ### Making pull requests in the web GUI

-In the master branch, navigate to the page you want to edit, click the pen-logo at the top right and once ready, at the bottom choose "Create new branch from this commit and start a pull request".
-Note, that you can give the branch a descriptive name at this point.
-If you wish to edit already existing branch, first change to the correct branch in the "branch" button on upper left, next to the path to the file.
-If you found an error in the pull request of your own branch, you can commit to it directly instead of creating another pull request (the two choices at the bottom).
+- In the master branch, navigate to the page you want to edit.
+- Click the pen-logo at the top right to edit.
+- Once ready, at the bottom choose "Create new branch from this commit and start a pull request".
+Note, that you should give the branch a descriptive name at this point.
+- If you wish to edit an already existing branch, first change to the correct branch in the upper left "branch" button, next to the path to the file.
+- If you found an error in the pull request of your own branch, you can commit to it directly instead of creating another pull request (the two choices at the bottom).

 ### Making pull requests on the command line

 Overview:

- - Update local repository
+ - Update your local repository
  - Make a new branch from the master branch
  - Work and commit in your new branch
- - Push changes to github
+ - Push changes to GitHub
- - Make a pull request to merge changes from your new branch into the develop branch
+ - Make a pull request to merge changes from your new branch into the master branch
  - Ask a person to review and merge the changes

- To get a copy of the repository, you need a clone it.
+ To get a copy of the repository, you need to clone it.

  ```bash
  git clone https://github.com/CSCfi/csc-user-guide.git